Afro–Costa Ricans: History

 Many Jamaicans intended to return home, but most remained in the province of Limón on the Caribbean Coast.
 In 1890 the railways suffered a financial crisis, forcing many workers to sustain themselves by working in agriculture.
 This in turn saw the laborers establishing relationships and cultural exchanges with native populations of these areas.
 Later, the Jamaican workers began working for the banana industry, whose production grew to its peak in 1907.

 Usually these workers lived on the plantations and had little knowledge of Costa Rica beyond their immediate environment.
 The contact was minimal because the Costa Rican banana plantations were in foreign hands.
 They did not speak Spanish and retained Jamaican customs.
 They had their own schools with teachers brought from Jamaica.
 Until 1949 Costa Rica had segregation laws where Black people lived exclusively in the Caribbean Province of Puerto Limón.
 By 2011 Afro–Costa Ricans were spread in all 7 Costa Rican provinces: 32% of them in San José, 16% in Alajuela, 15% in Limón, 10% in Heredia and 8% in Cartago and Guanacaste.
 Today, Afro–Costa Rican people are part of different disciplines and fields in Costa Rica.

-Demographics

-Eight percent of the population is Afro–Costa Rican (black or mulatto), compared to 2.4 percent who are Amerindian and 83 percent who are of European heritage (including castizo and mestizo).
-In the province of Guanacaste, a significant portion of the population is Afro-mestizo, descended from a mix of local Amerindians, Africans and Spaniards.
-Until 1949 most Afro–Costa Ricans lived in Limón and were denied Costa Rican citizenship and thus the right to vote.